phbillet/EzStacking/README.md

 _Notes:_
 * threshold_cat: threshold for categorical data, if the number of different values in a column is less than this number, the column will be considered as a categorical column.
-* threshold_NaN: hreshold for NaN, if the proportion of NaN is greater than this number the column will be dropped
+* threshold_NaN: threshold for NaN, if the proportion of NaN is greater than this number the column will be dropped
 * threshold_Z: threshold for outliers, if the Z_score is greater than this number, the row will be dropped